-I love Canada’s national parks and seek them out when I travel.
-I have a dream of seeing them all but the northern ones are expensive to access and the weather window is short to visit.
+I love the national parks in Canada and seek them out when I travel.
+I have a dream of seeing them all but the northern national parks are expensive to access and the weather window is short to visit.
 We’ll see how far I get!
-There are only a handful of non-northern parks I’ve missed; the Mingan Archipelago in Quebec, Rouge National Urban Park in Toronto, Sable Island off the coast of Nova Scotia, Wapusk National Park in Manitoba and Wood Buffalo National Park in Alberta.
+There are only a handful of non-northern national parks in Canada I’ve missed; Rouge National Urban Park in Toronto, Sable Island off the coast of Nova Scotia, Wapusk National Park in Manitoba and Wood Buffalo National Park in Alberta.
 I think I can knock those off in my lifetime.

 Gros More National Park

 If you visit Newfoundland somehow find a way to include time in Gros Morne National Park.
 It’s a UNESCO World Heritage Site filled with natural beauty.
 That became very apparent on the four day backpack on the Long Range Traverse I did with my husband a few years ago.